How to use Filmustage

 How It Works

-Above the left sidebar, you can find the search field.
-This is amazingly helpful: you can type any tag there, and the program will find and show you all the scenes in the script that contain this tag.
+Above the scenes list on the left, you can find the search field.
+This is amazingly helpful: you can type any tag name there, and the App will find and show you all the scenes in the script that contain this tag.

-On the right sidebar, you can add any notes you’d like to keep.
-Just type whatever you want there, and the program will automatically save your comments.
-You can find all the notes later in the summary.
+To the right of the script breakdown page, you can add any notes to the current scene.
+Type whatever you want there, and the App will automatically save your comments.
+You can find all the notes later on the Summary tab.

 App navigation

-Below the notes window, there are some useful buttons to move between the scenes or scroll to the top of the page.
+On the right, under the notes window, there are some functional buttons to move between the scenes or scroll to the top of the page.
 You can do the same thing using hotkeys as well:

 • Shift + left to return to the previous scene